fuzziqersoftware/libevent-async/README.md

 ## The libmysql-async library

-This library provides the class `EventAsync::MySQL::Client`.
-This client only supports caching_sha2_password authentication and can only do a few useful things; fortunately, one of those useful things is running SQL queries and returning result sets.
+This library provides the classes `EventAsync::MySQL::Client` and `EventAsync::MySQL::BinlogProcessor`.
+To use the client, make a Client object and `co_await client.connect()`; after that, you can `co_await client.query(...)` to run SQL.
 See Protocols/MySQL/Client.hh for usage information.
+The client currently only supports caching_sha2_password authentication.

+You can also `co_await read_binlogs(...)` and `co_await get_binlog_event()` to read binlogs; to turn the binlog events into a more useful format, run them through a `BinlogProcessor` instance.
+See Protocols/MySQL/BinlogReader.cc for an example of this.

 To use this, include `<event-async/Protocols/MySQL/Client.hh>` and link with -lmysql-async.